AriFordsham/GHCWiki/ghc-kinds.md

 ## Examples

 Examples of reimplementation of existing Haskell librairies can be found in [ this examples pdf](http://gallium.inria.fr/~jcretin/ghc/examples.pdf).
+I use a repository for what works and what does not [ https://github.com/ia0/GhcKindsExamples](https://github.com/ia0/GhcKindsExamples).

 ## Implementation